Are you attempting the All India Bar Exam this year?

 Don’t make the mistakes that 80% of those who fail the All India Bar Examination make

-You might be wondering how someone can fail an open book examination.
-However, the reality is that around 30% of the candidates fail this exam.
-It is not their fault - it is just that an open-book exam such as AIBE requires a different style of preparation.
+You might be wondering how someone can fail an exam where you are allowed to carry your Bare Acts.
+However, the reality is that around 30% of the candidates failed this exam when along with bare acts students were allowed to carry notes as well.
+It is not their fault - it is just that an open book exam such as AIBE requires a different style of preparation.

-We have successfully coached many of those candidates to crack the exam in their second attempt.
+We have successfully coached many of those candidates to crack the exam in their first attempt as well as second attempt.

 Here is a list of the top mistakes that people make.

 Not finishing the paper in time